radiodee1/nmt-chatbot/NOTES.md

 These models have all been trained with different inputs over time.
 That is to say I may have started out with one corpus for 25,000 global steps, and then switched to a totally different corpus for the next 25,000 global steps.
 Similarly I've changed the hyper parameters during these corpus switches.
 My results may not be re-producable.

+I decided that I wanted to do a full training iteration of auto-encoding.
+I removed the 'train.from' file from the 'data' folder and replaced it with a link to the 'train.to' file in that same folder.
+I ran the training script for 1,000 global steps - just long enough to save one checkpoint.

+I immediately replaced the train.from file with its original contents and trained until another checkpoint was saved.
+I don't know if this helped my overall training or not.